MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

        :end-at: usingSpherical
        :lineno-match:

-- These lines set the horizontal grid spacing of the model grid, as vectors :varlink:`delX` and :varlink:`delY` (i.e., :math:`\Delta x` and :math:`\Delta y` respectively), with units of degrees as dictated by our choice :varlink:`usingSphericalPolarGrid`.
+- These lines set the horizontal grid spacing, as vectors :varlink:`delX` and :varlink:`delY` (i.e., :math:`\Delta x` and :math:`\Delta y` respectively), with units of degrees as dictated by our choice :varlink:`usingSphericalPolarGrid`.
-  As before, this syntax indicates that we specify 62 values in both the :math:`x` and :math:`y` directions, which matches the domain size as specified in :filelink:`SIZE.h <verification/tutorial_barotropic_gyre/code/SIZE.h>`.
+  As before, this syntax indicates that we specify 62 values in both the :math:`x` and :math:`y` directions, which matches the global domain size as specified in :filelink:`SIZE.h <verification/tutorial_barotropic_gyre/code/SIZE.h>`.
   Our ocean sector domain starts at :math:`0^\circ` longitude and :math:`15^\circ` N; accounting for a surrounding land row of cells, we thus set the origin in longitude to :math:`-1.0^\circ` and in latitude to :math:`14.0^\circ`.
-  Note again that our origin specifies the southern and western edges of the gridcell, not the cell center location.
+  Again note that our origin specifies the southern and western edges of the gridcell, not the cell center location.
   Setting the origin in latitude is critical given that it affects the initialization of the Coriolis force (the default value for :varlink:`ygOrigin` is :math:`0.0^\circ`), whereas setting :varlink:`xgOrigin` is optional given that absolute longitude does not appear in the equation discretization.